Francescolis/Xpandables.Net/README.md

 The `IHttpClientDispatcher` interface provides methods to handle HTTP client requests using a typed client HTTP client.
 It supports sending requests that do not return a response, requests that return a response of a specific type, and requests that return a stream that can be async-enumerated.

-#### IHttpClientRequestOptionsBuilder
+#### IHttpClientAttributeBuilder

-The `IHttpClientRequestOptionsBuilder` interface defines a builder for creating `HttpClientRequestOptionsAttribute`.
-This interface takes priority over the `HttpClientRequestOptionsAttribute`.
+The `IHttpClientAttributeBuilder` interface defines a builder for creating `HttpClientAttribute`.
+This interface takes priority over the `HttpClientAttribute`.

-#### HttpClientRequestOptionsAttribute
+#### HttpClientAttribute

-The `HttpClientRequestOptionsAttribute` class is an attribute used to configure options for HTTP client requests.
+The `HttpClientAttribute` class is an attribute used to configure options for HTTP client requests.
 It should decorate implementations of `IHttpClientRequest`, `IHttpClientAsyncRequest<TResponse>`, or `IHttpClientRequest<TResponse>` to be used with `IHttpClientDispatcher`.

 ### Usage

 #### Creating and Sending a Simple Request

-To create and send a simple request using `IHttpClientDispatcher`, you can define a request class and decorate it with `HttpClientRequestOptionsAttribute`.
+To create and send a simple request using `IHttpClientDispatcher`, you can define a request class and decorate it with `HttpClientAttribute`.

 ```csharp